MU-Data-Science/GAF/FABRIC/Readme.md

   cd /mydata
   pip install gdown
   gdown https://drive.google.com/file/d/1q-eg2hQPpsnqT7wFtld7Inc83lwyhh-n/view?usp=sharing --fuzzy
-  unzip genomeRefFiles.zip
+  for i in {0..7}; do scp vm0:/mydata/genomeRefFiles.zip vm$i:/mydata/ ;done
-  for i in {0..7}; do scp vm0:/mydata/genomeRefFiles/* vm$i:/mydata/ ;done  (this will take sometime to copy files on all nodes)
+  for i in {0..7}; do ssh vm$i "unzip -o /mydata/genomeRefFiles.zip -d /mydata/" & done; wait for i in {0..7}; do ssh vm$i "mv /mydata/genomeRefFiles/* /mydata" & done; wait These steps will take sometime to complete operation on all nodes
  ```
 make sure the following files are present in `/mydata`
  ```